HeavyMedl/HowToJavaScript/README.md

     }
 ]);
 ```
 Cool.
-So this successfully loads the Twitter Bootstrap script and we now can take advantage of the numerous features that they offer.
+So this successfully loads the Twitter Bootstrap script and we can now take advantage of the numerous features that it offers.
 Lets switch the positions of the objects that represent jQuery and Bootstrap.

 ```js
 	{